Stephanie-Yan/Cross-Channel-Marketing-Performance-Dashboard/README.md

 ### 5. Geographic Performance
 - The West Coast shows stronger performance overall, with both higher total clicks and higher ROI.
 - Compared to other regions, it stands out as a more effective market in terms of both reach and return.

+## Final Insights
+I found that while overall engagement remained stable, high-intent channels like Google Ads drove significantly higher ROI despite lower volume.
+I also identified that the 25–34 demographic consistently generated the highest returns, particularly within specific segments like tech and food-related audiences.
+I also identified that West Coast regions not only generated higher engagement but also delivered stronger ROI, which suggests a high-value market where increasing budget allocation could drive further growth